May 6, 2017

 Cost: $15 per youth participant.
 No fee for chaperones.
 Please note: transportation to and from the event is at the participant’s own expense.
 Some CCE Associations charge additional fees to cover transportation & chaperone expenses.

 Participants must bring their own lunch and drinks.
 The closest place to purchase food is a 5 minute drive from campus.

-Each year an opening presentation kicks off the event with a welcoming statement or remarks related to the annual theme.
+Description: Each year an opening presentation kicks off the event with a welcoming statement or remarks related to the annual theme.
 Livestock production themes are usually offered in even years and Horse programs are rotated in odd years.
 A noon-time demonstration and closing program is also typically featured.